Agilent/yb/README.md

 ## `yb activate`: setting the active spec

 Use this command to set the active spec.
-It doesn't actually make any changes to the Yocto environment.
+It doesn't actually make any changes to your layers or confs.
 You'll need `yb sync` for that (see below).

 ```bash
 yb activate nightly